Best New Victorian Beers Of 2017

 Were there still any doubts as to just how good a brewer Renn Blackman is, we'd like to think 2017 was the year they were dispelled.
 More medals were collected, his beers continued to fare well whenever featured in one of our Getting Blind With Crafty sessions and the seasonals and one-offs continued to impress.

 At the heart of the Torquay brewery's mission in 2017 was a desire to put more focus on lagers, highlighted by the release of three new beers under the Lager Collective banner.
 All three received at least one vote but it was the first of them, quite rightly, that was the star.
 Juicy Banger made our mid-year list and remained fresh (and banging) enough in people's memories to score well at the year's end too thanks in part to its clean and crisply bitter underbelly but, we imagine, mostly thanks to the hearty dollop of grapefruit and citrus loaded on top.
-Crafty Cabal Member offer at Blackman's Brewery: Two for One Tasting Paddles at Blackman's
+Crafty Cabal Member offer at Blackman's Brewery: 2-FOR-1 Tasting Paddles!

 CoConspirators – The Matriarch